aaditya-pdgupta/neural_network_in_biology/README.md

 # Classification of Mushrooms

 A mushroom is the fleshy, spore-bearing fruiting body of a fungus, typically produced above ground, on soil, or on its food source.
 Mushroom is one of the fungi types food which include nutritrional content and health benefits.
 However, some mushroom specis are edible where as some are toxic and poisonous.
-It has differnt parts............
+It has differnt parts such as cap, scale, gills, tubes, pores, ring, stipe, stalk, scales and volva.

 <p align="center">
   <img src="../main/Pictures/mushroom_pic.jpg" width="300" height="300"/>